RAVKUMAR-RL/Symptomatrix/README.md

-# 🏥 Medical Image Analysis Backend
+# 🏥 Medical Image Analysis

 ## 📌 Overview
-The **Medical Image Analysis Backend** is an AI-powered system built using **FastAPI**.
+The **Medical Image Analysis** is an AI-powered system built using **FastAPI**.
 It allows users to upload medical images, analyze them with **GPT-4**, and receive treatment recommendations in multiple languages.
 The project aims to assist healthcare professionals in **diagnosing conditions** and suggesting relevant treatments using **AI-driven insights**.

 ## 🌟 Features
 ✅ AI-powered **medical image analysis** using **GPT-4o-mini**